 You may also not be able to create an account if it contains certain symbols (especially the ‘@’ symbol and certain non-Latin characters) or words, or if it is too similar to that of an existing user.
 In this case, you also need to request an account.
 If your account is not authorized to create your IP address, you can request an unlock or request an account directly from Wikipedia.

-You do not have to be logged in to read Wikipedia contents.
+You do not have to be logged in to read Wikipedia content.
 You don’t even have to sign in to change most of Wikipedia (there are a few exceptions).

 However, it is always a good idea to sign up for the following reasons: